MatthewYong/big_brains/README.md

 2. The live link is available from the address bar

 #### Storing Static and Media files with AWS
-For storing static and media files in AWS S3 bucket, please refer to the [AWS S3 Bucket documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).
+For setting up the AWS S3 bucket please refer to the [AWS S3 Bucket documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) and the [S3BotoStorage documentation](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html).
 The media files have to be taken from the repository and manually placed into the AWS S3 bucket.

 #### Gmail
-For sending emails via the Google server, please refer to [Google SMTP documentation](https://support.google.com/a/answer/176600?hl=en#zippy=%2Cuse-the-gmail-smtp-server).
+To obtain the **EMAIL_HOST_PASS**, please refer to [Google SMTP documentation](https://support.google.com/a/answer/176600?hl=en#zippy=%2Cuse-the-gmail-smtp-server).